Soon to be released in Portuguese

 ‘Professor Abbott’s book offers a captivating analysis of the legal challenges that arise from the breathtaking proliferation of artificial intelligence in numerous areas of life, commercial relations and governmental decision-making.
 As ‘AI’ not only informs but increasingly drives and determines administrative procedures as well as policy choices, questions of liability require utmost scrutiny and must be seen in close connection with issues around agency, representation and legitimacy.
 In trying to understand the legal conundrum posed by robots’ astonishing ascendance, this book is an excellent guide.’

 The book does an excellent job providing insights into the legal challenges that arise from the proliferation of artificial intelligence (AI).
 It is well organized, divided into the four main areas of AI legal impact: tax, tort, intellectual property, and criminal.
 While each area could be read on its own, it is interesting to note the underlying theme all these areas have in common.
 Namely, as AI increasingly occupies the roles once held by people, it will need to be treated under the law more like a person.
-This review largely praises Abbott’s common-sense proposals for legal changes that accommodate AI technology.
-However, areas of criticism are also discussed…..Read More…..
+This review largely praises Abbott’s common-sense proposals for legal changes that accommodate AI technology. …..Read More…..